 The term was first popularized by a guy who goes by the name of Jay Conrad Levinson.
 Jay’s 1984 book Guerrilla Marketing was so successful that it was named by Time Magazine as one of the top 25 most influential business management books, selling over 21 million copies.
-It was so influential, it has been dubbed as one of the top marketing books ever written and since been translated into 62 different languages worldwide.
+It was so influential, that it has been dubbed as one of the top marketing books ever written and has since been translated into 62 different languages worldwide.

 Within Jay Conrad Levinson’s book, he outlined an unconventional but very effective set of marketing tools that are still used heavily to this day.
 I’ll detail these strategies and provide examples of how to implement them below.